floooh/floooh.github.io/_drafts/sokol-api-overhaul.md

 and Metal backends though).

-3. Some general cleanup in public structs, renaming some items, reorganising some nested structs for more convenience and "clarity".
+3. Some general cleanup in public structs, renaming some items, reorganising some nested structs for more convenience and clarity.

-I tried to make all required changes actual compile errors (which explains some "random" renames from "content" to "data").
-When compiling in C mode (instead of C++), you should also check for any warnings though.
-I'll try to provide simple "recipes" how to replace old code with new code in this blog post though.
+I tried to make all required changes actual compile errors (which explains some renames that might seem random at first).
+When compiling in C mode (instead of C++), you should also check for any warnings.
+Further down, this blog post contains simple "change recipes" for how to replace old code with new code.

 The changes are tracked in the following pull-requests: